softwaresaved/byte-sized-rse/episodes/23-analysing-code.md

 - `C` is for a programming standards violation.
 Part of the code is not conforming to the normally accepted conventions of writing good code (e.g. things like variable or function naming)
 - `R` for a need to refactor, due to a “bad code smell”
 - `W` for warning - something that
-- `E` for error - so pylint think’s it’s spotted a bug (useful, but don't depend on this to find errors!)
+- `E` for error - so pylint think's it's spotted a bug (useful, but don't depend on this to find errors!)
 - `F` for a fatal pylint error

 So if we run it again on our code: